Connect with others who understand.

 • Diesel exhaust

 Secondhand smoke is also a cause of lung cancer.
-Researchers say there is no level of secondhand-smoke exposure that is completely free of risk.
+Researchers say no level of secondhand smoke exposure is completely free of risk.

 2. Some Lung Cancer Risk Factors Are Unique to Women

-Researchers believe that more data is needed to fully illuminate the risk factors unique to women.
-Of note, lung cancer during pregnancy remains largely uncommon.
+Researchers believe that more data is needed to fully illuminate risk factors for lung cancer that are unique to females.

 3. Lung Cancer Occurs in a Variety of Age Groups

-Lung cancer is most often seen in older people — the average age at diagnosis is 70 years old.
+Lung cancer is most often seen in older people — the average age of lung cancer diagnosis is 70 years old.
 However, young people are affected as well.
 Ten percent of lung cancer cases occur in people younger than 55 years old.
+Some people get lung cancer in their 20s.

-Studies on non-small cell lung cancer (NSCLC) show that younger people (ages 20 to 46) with lung cancer are more likely to be female and nonsmokers.
-In addition, they typically present at more advanced stages of disease.
-The good news is that young people with NSCLC tend to have a better prognosis, with the greatest benefits seen in the early stages.
+Studies on non-small cell lung cancer (NSCLC) show that younger people (ages 20 to 46) with lung cancer are more likely to be female and to not smoke.
+In addition, they typically get diagnosed when their lung cancer is more advanced.
+The good news is that young people with NSCLC tend to have a better prognosis, or outlook, with better outcomes seen when the cancer is found and treated in the early stages.

 4. Chemotherapy Isn’t Always Necessary for People With Lung Cancer

-Lung cancer treatment is very different depending on the type of cancer.
+Lung cancer treatment options are very different depending on the type of cancer.
 There are two main types of lung cancer: non-small cell lung cancer and small cell lung cancer (SCLC).

 5. Lung Cancer Rates Are Going Down

-The rate of new cases of lung cancer is on the decline, as is the rate of lung cancer deaths.
-From 2009 to 2018, the age-adjusted rate for new lung and bronchus cancer cases in the U.S. decreased by an average of 2.2 percent each year.
-In addition, the age-adjusted death rates have been falling an average of 3.8 percent each year over the same period, and five-year survival rates are increasing.
+The rate of new cases of lung cancer is on the decline, as is the rate of deaths from the disease.
+From 2010 to 2019, the age-adjusted rate for new lung and bronchus cancer cases in the U.S. decreased by an average of 2 percent each year.
+In addition, the age-adjusted death rates have been falling an average of 4.1 percent each year over the same period, and five-year survival rates are increasing.

-The decline can be attributed to better prevention, such as reduced smoking rates, and improved treatment, including targeted drug therapies.
-These decreases in cases and deaths highlight the fact that researchers and doctors are learning more about helping people reduce their risk.
-They also mean that health care professionals are learning more about how to treat people who live with lung cancer so that they can receive better care and live longer, healthier lives.
+The decline can be attributed to better prevention of lung cancer, such as reduced smoking rates, and to improved treatment, including targeted drug therapies.
+These decreases in cases and deaths highlight the fact that researchers and doctors are learning more about how to help people reduce their risk of lung cancer.
+They also mean that health care professionals and oncology experts are learning more about treating people with lung cancer so that they can receive better care and live longer, healthier lives.

 Talk With Others Who Understand

-Which lung cancer facts do you find the most compelling?
+Which fact about lung cancer do you find the most compelling?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 Emily Brown is a freelance writer and editor, specializing in health communication and public health.
 Learn more about her here.